StateFarmIns/terraform-aws-quicksight-user-pruning/README.md

 # Prerequisites

 1. QuickSight should be enabled in the AWS account.
 This module provides cost-savings benefits to QuickSight and is not useful if you don't have QuickSight enabled in your account.
-1. Your account must not be in sandbox mode for SES (Simple Email Service).
+1. (If emails are enabled) Your account must not be in sandbox mode for SES (Simple Email Service).
 [Learn how to identify and remove sandbox mode here](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/request-production-access.html)

 # Diagram